ueberdosis/hocuspocus/docs/src/docPages/guide/authentication-and-authorization.md

         },
     }

-    // And pass it along to use in other hooks resolve(context)
+    // …and pass it along to use it in other hooks resolve(context)
   },
 })

 server.listen()
 ```

+### Hook payload

 The `data` passed to the `onConnect` hook has the following attributes: